ricky-bruner/Pantry-Perfect-Midstone/README.md

 First, fork the repo and clone it down.

-Once it finished downloading, I recommend working in **Visual Studio Code**. from the root directory of the project, run:
+Once it finished downloading, I recommend working in **Visual Studio Code**.
+From the root directory of the project, run:
 ```
 npm install
 ```